dahoum/pacman-val/README.md

 # 13 February 2023
-  * Change from code to key name
+  * Change from code to key name `val` `done`
-  * Simplify to "keyPressed" / only one function
+  * Simplify to "keyPressed" / only one function `val` `done`
   * Start to fix labyrint
+  * Homework
+    * Change to lastKeyPressed
+    * Remove all upPressed, etc.
+    * move yspeed = and xspeed = 0 into the Brain
+    * Introduce localStorage Direction, which is the current direction and make it work
+    * then we will do the first logic based on the matrix togerer ...
+    * ...
+    * ...
+    * The game must work after you do all this.
+Whatever we do, we should not break the current state of the sofware `!`
+    * the next will be to put the move/stop decisions of PacMan in the Brain in the right order.
+  * Behaviour
+    * If something is not the next, but looks easy, do not do it.
+    * Try to find the next.
+    * Develop a habit to look for the next.

 # 10 February 2023
   * We have wanted direction - try to make pacman move in matrix

 # 9 February 2023
   * Try to make localStorage back

 # 8 February 2023
   * Try to make game logic
   * CSS https://www.w3schools.com/css/default.asp

 # 7 February 2023
     * CSS